MindscapeHQ/raygun4wordpress/readme.txt

 == Frequently Asked Questions  ==

+= Client-side JavaScript error tracking =

+As of 1.4 this plugin now also include Raygun4JS so you can automatically track JavaScript errors that occur in your user's browsers once your site's pages are loaded.

+To activate this, turn on the JavaScript error tracking option in the Raygun4WP Settings page.

 = What does my Wordpress site require to use this plugin?  =

 This plugin automates the installation of Raygun4php, the PHP 5 provider for Raygun.
 As a result it requires the dependencies that Raygun4php needs.